mstavro/DPMIR/README.md

 ---

 ### To Do:
-* [ ] After repo is made public, use Github links to automatically receive datasets in scripts
+* [ ] After repo is made public, use Github links to automatically retrieve datasets in scripts